 The issues your Pennsylvania DUI attorney will consider when determining which pretrial motions to submit include whether the stop of your vehicle was legal, whether the field tests administered to you were instructed and scored properly leading to a proper arrest decision by the officer, whether or not your arrest was lawful, whether you were advised of your Miranda rights before being questioned, your chemical test results were accurate, whether complaints have been made against the arresting officer, and, if you have prior DUI convictions, whether those can be stricken from the record to reduce your potential repercussions.

 Pretrial motions may significantly strengthen your defense in your Pennsylvania DUI case.
-A Pennsylvania DUI attorney from Levow & Associates will carefully evaluate your case to determine the pretrial motions that may improve your prospects in your driving under the influence case.
+A Pennsylvania DUI attorney from Levow DWI Law will carefully evaluate your case to determine the pretrial motions that may improve your prospects in your driving under the influence case.